JacksonDynamics/My-Digital-Flashcards/README.md

 * JavaScript ES6
 * React (with hooks)

+###This project has not yet been deployed.
+The code provided here shows the FrontEnd design only.
+Backend server has not been created.
+The Data json.db ###file is to mimic what the server would provide

-This project has not yet been deployed - see below for a preview of frontend design:
+- see below for a preview of final product: